-Each employee working more than twenty (20) hours per week shall be provided two (2), paid, fifteen (15) minute duty free breaks per workday.K
+Each employee working more than 20 hours per week shall be provided two, paid, 15 minute duty free breaks per workday.

-Meal periods that are less than thirty (30) minutes in length or in which the employee is not relieved of duty are compensable.
-Employees with a bona fide meal period shall be completely relieved of their duty to allow them to eat their meal, which they may do away from their work site, in the school cafeteria, or in a break area.
+Meal periods which are less than thirty (30) minutes in length or in which the employee is not relieved of duty are compensable.
+Employees with a bona fide meal period shall be completely relieved of their duty to allow them to eat their meal which they may do away from their work site, in the school cafeteria, or in a break area.